learnwithparam/website/content/blog/documentation-using-docusaurus/index.md

 page: false
 category: ['Article']
 tags: ['Open Source', 'React']
+description: Documentation is always a headache for engineering teams.
+Once engineering teams start growing, its very difficult to on-board engineers.
+Docusaurus was a react based documentation tool created by facebook to centralize your documentation.
 ---

 Every engineering team face problem of where to maintain documentation once team grows.
 We at [Jobbatical](https://jobbatical.com?ref=learnwithparam.com) faced similar problem and finally comes to a working solution.